50% of journalists got their jobs using THIS one tip

 In the networking book, Never Eat Alone, author Keith Ferrazzi, says: “Personal contacts are the keys to opening doors.
 Often the most important people in our networks are acquaintances.
 Weak ties are more important than those you consider strong.
 Acquaintances represent a source of social power and the more acquaintances you have the more power you have.”

-Post on your facebook page: “Hey, I’m looking for a job in journalism.
+Again, using journalism as an example, post on your facebook page: “Hey, I'm looking for a job in journalism.
 Anyone work in journalism or know any journalists?”

 Do the same on LinkedIn and twitter.
 See who comes back to you.
 Maybe someone will refer you to a friend they know who just happens to work at the New York Times or CNN or ESPN or Vogue.
 That’s all you need.
 That’s your in.